vrandall66/front-end-submissions-public/1906/mod-2/game-time/eduardo-sam-pol.md

 ### UI/UX

 * [ ] Novice - Developers can integrate typography, color choices, and layout in ways that do not detract from legibility.
-* [ ] Advanced Beginner - Developers can apply fundamental design concepts with increased sensitivity that result in clear legibility but likely break in areas of layout or “noise”.
+* [x] Advanced Beginner - Developers can apply fundamental design concepts with increased sensitivity that result in clear legibility but likely break in areas of layout or “noise”.
 * [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.

+* VERY CREEPY!!!!
+I am legit scared looking at this, it's great.
+The CSS fade transition when starting a game is awesome for this theme.
+Normally I recommend making your CSS animations as fast and subtle as possible, but having this super slow fade really adds to the creepiness.

+* UX only took a little bit of getting used to before I knew my way around.
+Good job at keeping relevant/possible interactions at the forefront, and otthers in the background.
+I think something that would help further would be to contain related elements together a bit. e.g. each of your player name/score elements are pretty far apart horizontally.
+If we could cluster those together a bit closer, and maybe give them a container element with a subtle background or border, that might help me mentally group the elements on the page a little better.

 ### CSS/Sass Style